Skip to main content

 Excellent preparation for law, medicine and more.

-For your major or minor, choose Classics (Greek and Latin languages, history and literature) or Classical studies (Greek or Latin, plus history and literature).
-See also the minor in Biblical languages.
+For your major or minor, choose Classics (which includes study of both the Greek and Latin languages) or Classical studies (focusing on Greek or Latin).
+We also offer a minor in Biblical languages.

+Many Classics majors add a second major/minor.
+Classics pairs well with any field, and is practical background for careers in law, medicine, publishing, seminary and library sciences, but also provides benefits in more unexpected fields.
 Known for their superior problem-solving, Classics graduates catch the attention of employers.
-Recent Augustana grads entering positions in accounting, business or health care have stood out for their major and their skills.
+Recent Augustana grads entering positions in accounting, business, data analytics and health care have stood out for their major and their skills.

 What you'll learn